babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Experiment
 **Step 1.** Make sure the stocks are filled.
-One stock will have a diluted solution of coagulant and the other will have a solution of water, clay, and humic acid.
-The concentration depends on the experiment you want to run.
+One stock will have a diluted solution of PAC and the other will have a solution of water, clay, and humic acid.
+The concentration depends on experiment objectives and can be calculated by using the Python code below.

-**Step 2.** Once the stocks are ready, the water and wastewater valves are open, the turbidimeters open, and the apparatus completely filled with water, the experiment is now ready to run.
+**Step 2.** Once the solution is prepared, open the water and wastewater valves, turbidimeters, and let the apparatus completely filled with water, the experiment is now ready to run.

-**Step 3.** Be sure to turn on the wastewater pump, next to the effluent turbidimeter, to ensure that the flocs in the weir are transported to the wastewater line.
+**Step 3.** Be sure to turn on the sludge pump, a 1L/s pump next to the effluent turbidimeter, to ensure that sludge is drained to the wastewater line.
 We do not want the flocs to go through the effluent turbidimeter.

-**Step 4.** Go to ProCoDa and turn the state from OFF to ON to begin the clay pump so the influent turbidimeter will reach 100 NTU.
-Once the turbidimeter is steadily at 100 NTU, go back to ProCoDa and turn the stage from ON to Data acquisition state, which will turn on the coagulant pump.
+**Step 4.** Go to ProCoDa and turn the state from OFF to ON to turn on the clay pump so the influent turbidimeter will soon reach the target influent turbidity.
+Once the influent turbidity fluctuate around 100 NTU, go back to ProCoDa and turn the stage from ON to Data acquisition state, which will turn on the coagulant pump.
+Then switch the operational mode from "Mannual" to "Auto Switch".

-**Step 5.** The Data Acquisition state will go back and forth with the Flush state which is used for second stage addition.
+**Step 5.** The Data Acquisition state will go back and forth with the Flush state which is used to wash out the floc blanket.
 The data will be recorded on an excel file to be analyzed later.

-**Step 6.** Once the experiment was ran and the data collected, turn off ProCoDa and save the data.
+**Step 6.** Once the experiment was ran and the data collected, check the datalog and turn off ProCoDa.
 Proceed to the cleaning procedure when experimentation is finished.

 <div class="alert alert-block alert-danger">
 Check formatting and the technical writing.